InstituteforDiseaseModeling/synthpops/docs/overview.md

 	70_74       , 0.4619759942672877  , 0.5380240057327123
 	75_100       , 0.40409019781651095 , 0.5959098021834891

-People are sampled using 1-year age bins (so they are assigned an actual age) and therefore these distributions are 'interpolated' into single year distributions.
-This is done in several different places but fundamentally performs the same thing - normalizing all data sources into single-year distributions.
-These data can therefore be gathered using whatever age bins are present in any given dataset.
+First, a single or 1-year age distribution is generated from the binned age distribution.
+This is done using `sp.get_age_n` to create a samples of ages from the binned distribution, and then normalizing to create a single-year distribution.
+This distribution can therefore be gathered using whatever age bins are present in any given dataset.

-The output of this population generation process is a collection of ages and sexes for each person in a population of a given size.

 ## Household contacts

 As locations, households are special in that

 - Unlike schools and workplaces, everyone must be assigned to a household
-- The exact size of the household is important (e.g., a 2 person household looks very different to a 4 person household) and some households only have 1 person (needs to be rephrased - large households may not look too different if one individual is not included)
+- The size of the household is important (e.g., a 2 person household looks very different in comparison to a 5 or 6 person household) and some households only have 1 person.
-- The head of the household/reference person can be well defined by data
+- The reference person/head of the household can be well defined by data

 Three data sets are required for households:

-**Age of the head of the household for each household size** - the distribution is what matters so it doesn't matter if absolute counts are available or not, each *row* could be normalized. (make a note that other attributes can be used for a similar algorithm if this is not available, however these methods are not yet implemented, table needs description for column values)
+**Age distribution of the reference person for each household size** - the distribution is what matters so it doesn't matter if absolute counts are available or not, each *row* is normalized.
+If this is not available, default to sampling the age of the reference individual from the age distribution for adults.

 	family_size , 18-20 , 20-24 , 25-29 , 30-34 , 35-39 , 40-44 , 45-49 , 50-54 , 55-64 , 65-74 , 75-99
 	2           , 163   , 999   , 2316  , 2230  , 1880  , 1856  , 2390  , 3118  , 9528  , 9345  , 5584